efuna503/stat133-hws-fall17/README.md

-# HW02 -  Basics of Data Frames
+# stat133-computing with data using R

-The purpose of this HW is to summarize variables (quantatitative and categorical) graphically and numerically.
+The purpose of this course is to summarize variables (quantatitative and categorical) graphically and numerically.

-Modify the content of this file.

 - Special instructions for any user (if necessary)
 - Special instructions for graders (if necessary)